 Even if the passenger has ridden before, some of the basics should be gone over again, especially if the PWC is different from the one they have ridden before.
 This will make sure the passenger understands how to ride this specific model as a passenger and is also able to drive it.

-Tip Three: Correct Seating
+Jet Ski Correct Seating

 It is the responsibility of the passenger to secure their seating by finding something to hold on to.
 The typical choices are the seat strap, rear grab handles, or the driver’s flotation device.
 When riding double with children, a ride belt or harness may be needed.